<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 However, traditional venipuncture blood draws can deter people from participating in research studies or trials.
 Many people fear needles and find blood draws painful or stressful.

-Now, however, there is a better way.
+Now, there is a better way.

 Microsampling Devices as DBS Alternatives